The Best Ligature for Alto Saxophone: Comparison Review

 Saxophone instructors and experienced players like myself think its a good idea for this ligature to go in the trash.

-As you can probably guess, many more saxophone players prefer the steel plated ligature as opposed to the non-steel plated ligature.
+As you can probably guess, many more saxophone players and saxophone teachers alike prefer the steel plated ligature as opposed to the non-steel plated/rubber ligature.

-This is because these ligatures are fundamentally different ligatures.
+This is because these ligatures are fundamentally different ligatures and offer wildly different qualities.

-However, they probably look really similar, they're just completely different ligatures.
+Though they probably look really similar, they're just completely different!

 Now, if you are using either one of these ligatures, especially the non-steel plated ligature, make sure you don't screw down too tightly this ligature or else you're smothering out your sound and just squandering your reed.